mikepfeiffer/azure-network-101/projects/Project 2/templates/Terraform/README.md

-# Single VNET Design & Segmentation - deployed through Terraform
+# Hub-Spoke Network topology - deployed through Terraform

-Here's how to use the terraform deployment files to deploy the Single VNET Design and Virtual machines.
+Here's how to use the terraform deployment files to deploy the Hub-Spoke Demo and Virtual Machines

 #### Pre-requisites